AlehsanAliyev/WRO_2025_AZE/codes/README.md

 | Rear wall | `irback == LOW` | Something behind | Helps decide whether to escape forward or backward |
 | Wrong-way car (Round 2) | `rasleft` / `rasright` HIGH | Someone on the wrong side | Hug the safe side for a timed interval |
 | Blocked front (Round 2) | `rasback` HIGH | Traffic jam ahead | Reverse until clear, then resume |

+## If You Tweak the Code Next
+- Keep the `distance` threshold in mind when adjusting speeds.
+Faster forward bursts may need a higher threshold so you do not double-trigger turns.
+- The color thresholds (`map(...)` results compared against `-8000` and `-5000`) are tuned to the lighting at competition.
+Recalibrate if the venue lighting changes.
+- Any new avoidance move should reset `lefttimer`, `righttimer`, and `distance` so the next behavior does not get confused by stale data.

+## Related Docs
+- `../README.md`  project overview, hardware snapshot, and quick links.
+- `../schemas/POWER_SENSE.md`  wiring, batteries, and signal mapping between the Pi, Nano, and motor driver.